 GRADUATE STUDENT COMMITTEE

 The Graduate Student Committee represents the graduate student interests and affairs of the Society.
-All members of the NCWSS who are graduate students are eligible and encouraged to participate in the Graduate Student Business meeting of the annual conference.
+Graduate student members of the NCWSS are encouraged to participate in the Graduate Student Business meeting of the annual conference.

 The Graduate Student Committee shall: